 In July 2012, Stryker issued a voluntary recall.
 The voluntary recall came just three years after the Rejuvenate and ABG II hip systems were approved by the FDA.
 However, the recall came after Stryker discovered the metal necks and stems of the devices were prone to corrosion and fretting.
 Further, this breakdown could release excessive metal debris into the body and damage surrounding bone and tissue.

 Smith & Nephew (S&N) R3 Acetabular System Recall

 U.K.-based Smith & Nephew (S&N) released the R3 Acetabular System Recall in Europe and Australia in 2007.
 Eventually, it was released in the United States in 2009.
 By the summer of 2012, the company issued its first international recall of the R3 system’s metal liner.
-The recall came after complication such as failure, loosing, pain, dislocation and metal sensitivity.
+The recall came after complications such as failure, loosing, pain, dislocation and metal sensitivity.

 The metal liner was marketing as durable and wear-resistant.
 However, S&N said the metal liner did not perform as well as the company expected.
-By the time S&N issued the recall, between 3,000 and 4,000 American received the metal liner.
+By the time S&N issued the recall, between 3,000 and 4,000 Americans received the metal liner.

 Smith & Nephew Modular SMF and Modular Redapt Femoral System Recall

 Smith & Nephew launched is Modular SMF hip system in 2008.
 In addition, it launched its Modular Redapy Femoral System in 2012.
 The company recalled both of these hip implant systems on Nov.
 15, 2016.
 This recall was the result of higher than normal adverse events and complaints stemming from dislocation, fractures and other complications that could require surgery to correct.